tidyverse/vroom/MAINTENANCE.md

 ## Ideas we are not pursuing

-While these ideas are not bad, the following projects are not currently being pursued until we have more maintainer bandwidth.
+The following projects have merit, but would require more maintainer bandwidth than is currently available.
+It is helpful to us to (a) record them explicitly for some possible future and (b) get them out of our open issues.

 ### Replicating functions from readr